Examination Board: OCR

 During the course, you will explore a range of media and processes, including drawing, painting, mixed media, photography and computer-aided design.
 Learning about the work of artists and craftspeople will involve visits to galleries and museums.
 You will experiment working with large scale A1 development boards and produce final pieces of A2 size.

 There is a set task at the end of the course.
 A question paper issued in January gives a list of starting points to select one from.
 You will have approximately twelve weeks of class time to produce supporting work.
 The final piece is produced in a ten-hour period.
 Students can work in any medium of their choice.

 Art at GCSE will enable you to improve your practical skills and experiment with different materials and techniques.
 You will improve on your powers of observation and look at the work of a range of artists and craftspeople.
 You will think creatively and imaginatively and learn to express your ideas through drawing and designing.

 A good grade at Art GCSE will enable all the following careers to be possible.

-Skills developed in the GCSE Art and Design course can start you on the route to a variety of courses and careers in 3D Design, Industrial Design, Jewellery or Fashion Design, Fine Art, Architecture, Graphic Design, Illustration, Ceramics, Furniture and Interior Design, Theatrical Design, Glass, Textiles, Computer Aided Design, Animation, Film or Television, Media Studies, Art History, and Photography.
+Skills developed in GCSE Art and Design course can start you on the route to a variety of courses and careers in 3D Design, Industrial Design, Jewellery or Fashion Design, Fine Art, Architecture, Graphic Design, Illustration, Ceramics, Furniture and Interior Design, Theatrical Design, Glass, Textiles, Computer Aided Design, Animation, Film or Television, Media Studies, Art History, and Photography.

-Universities, colleges and employers in all fields recognise the value of Art and Design Education in developing skills for creative, critical, and analytical thought, communication, problem-solving, practical abilities, and visual and aesthetic awareness.
+Universities, colleges and employers in all fields recognise the value of Art and Design Education in developing skills for creative, critical, and analytical thought, communication, problem solving, practical abilities, and visual and aesthetic awareness.